molnahr/Azuris/README.md

 world like he would be the character at Hogwarts in Harry Potter.
 The target would be to give an experience where the user could create the spell’s conjuring motion.
-Furthermore the basic goals are the similar as the usual games, such as exciting, improving brain functionalities and memorie.
+Furthermore the basic goals are the similar as the usual games, such as exciting, improving brain functionalities and memorie...
-...